-This Thai chicken salad with peanut dressing is an easy, healthy lunch solution made with chicken, vegetables, and a tangy, salty-sweet peanut and lime vinaigrette.
+This Thai-inspired chicken salad with peanut dressing is an easy, healthy lunch solution made with chicken, vegetables, and a tangy, salty-sweet peanut and lime vinaigrette.
 Guaranteed to incite co-worker envy.

 *NOTE: HOW TO MAKE THIS THAI CHICKEN SALAD AHEAD OF TIME

 This Thai chicken salad makes an ideal lunch at your desk or on the go.
 Simply drizzle some peanut dressing into a glass Mason jar or other resealable container and top with some of the chicken mixture followed by some cucumber (and other vegetables, if using) and the lettuce.
 Seal the jar or container and refrigerate.
 To serve, shake to combine and enjoy directly out of the jar or container or turn it out onto a plate and let the ingredients tumble out and the peanut dressing dribble over everything.

 - Quick Glance